 • Personal goals and expectations as identified in letter of application

-• Overall grade point average of at least 3.0 in food and nutrition courses and a 2.6 in science courses and completed master’s degree
+• Overall grade point average of at least 3.0 in food and nutrition courses and 2.6 in science courses and completed master’s degree

 • Work or volunteer experience in a related field